Lawyers Who Specialize in Workers' Compensation

 About Workers’ Compensation

 Federal and State law mandates employers to provide workers’ compensation insurance for injured employees.
+Common injuries include brain injuries, vision loss, and severe burns.
 Workers’ compensation benefits take care of medical treatments and offset wage loss while an employee is recovering.
 If an employee is killed while performing work-related duties, the employee's family may qualify for death benefits.

 Workers’ compensation benefits are intended for any employee who experiences a work-related injury or illness, regardless of who is at fault.
 Workers who are severely injured may qualify for temporary partial disability (TPD) or temporary total disability (TTD) payments.
 These benefits offset lost wages while the employee remains unable to work or works in modified or alternative employment.
 Workers who suffer a permanent disability can receive permanent financial relief, either permanent partial disability (PPD) or permanent total disability (PTD).